dpapathanasiou/algorithms-unlocked-haskell/directed-acyclic-graphs/README.md

 6. Return the linear order.
 ```

+While there is a dedicated [graph data structure](http://web.engr.oregonstate.edu/~erwig/fgl/haskell/) in Haskell, it also already implements topological sort.

-[TopologicalSort2D.hs](TopologicalSort2D.hs) implements the graph as a two-dimensional array, or adjacency matrix, where each value is either zero or one, using [Data.Array](http://hackage.haskell.org/package/array/docs/Data-Array.html), as shown in [this example](https://lotz84.github.io/haskellbyexample/ex/arrays).
+So [TopologicalSort2D.hs](TopologicalSort2D.hs) implements the graph as a two-dimensional array, or adjacency matrix, where each value is either zero or one, using [Data.Array](http://hackage.haskell.org/package/array/docs/Data-Array.html), as shown in [this example](https://lotz84.github.io/haskellbyexample/ex/arrays).

 Producing the in-degree array in steps 1 to 3 is achieved by taking a sum of all the columns in the matrix.